remzi-arpacidusseau/ostep-projects/filesystems-distributed-ufs/README.md

 ## On-Disk File System: A Basic Unix File System

-Your on-disk file system structures should roughly follow that of the very simple file system discussed [here](https://pages.cs.wisc.edu/~remzi/OSTEP/file-implementation.pdf).
-On-disk, the structures should be as follows:
+The on-disk file system structures follow that of the very simple file system discussed [here](https://pages.cs.wisc.edu/~remzi/OSTEP/file-implementation.pdf).
+On-disk, the structures are as follows:
 - A single block (4KB) super block
 - An inode bitmap (can be one or more 4KB blocks, depending on the number of inodes)
 - A data bitmap (can be one or more 4KB blocks, depending on the number of data blocks)